-Are you game? eSports as the new marketing opportunity
+Are you game?
+The rise of a new marketing platform

 We all seek to escape reality sometimes and delve into an alternative universe.
 Many people seek refuge in games for that exact reason.
 They are all-encompassing and fun.
 Yet this world and demographic is frequently forgotten about.
 It’s time to start paying attention as the phenomenon of eSports, competitive video gaming watched by spectators, continues to rise.